DSM North High Polar Bears building on a culture that's grown quickly as they chase first win in five years

 "It feels great man last year we only had a couple of games couldn't really practice that much it feels so good to be back out here,” said North High senior, Douglas Lee.

-Two games, that's all North was able to play last year after having the season shut down due to covid restrictions implemented by DMPS.
+Two games.
+That's all North was able to play last year after having the season shut down due to covid restrictions implemented by Des Moines Public Schools.

-"It wasn't a good deal for anybody so we're just happy that these kids get an opportunity to play nine games,” said Head Coach, Eric Addy.
+"It wasn't a good deal for anybody, so we're just happy that these kids get an opportunity to play nine games,” Head Coach Eric Addy said.

-"Since coach Addy has been here. it's been real different everybody is stepping up, getting in the weight room participating and just loving it,” said Lee.
+"Since Coach Addy has been here it's been real different ... everybody is stepping up, getting in the weight room participating and just loving it,” Lee said.

 Every practice has served a purpose, chasing a win.

-"They don't have to tell me that they want to win, I know that they want to win because they're performing at practice like they want to win, they're doing things different so they're super hungry, they're super hungry,” said Addy.
+"They don't have to tell me that they want to win, I know that they want to win because they're performing at practice like they want to win.
+They're doing things different so they're super hungry, they're super hungry,” Addy said.

 "That's what we're aiming for.
 That's the goal and from there move on we just can't really wait until this game Friday man because it's been a long off season so we just really can't wait to play football,” said senior Israel Kelai.